mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 ## Replication Results

-For each output from the original study (mainly figure 4 and figure 5), present separately the results of the replication attempt.

-2. State whether the original study was or was not supported by the replication
-3. State whether any hypothesis linked to a planned deviation from the original study was supported.
-Provide key statistics and related reasoning.

 The reproduced adaptive capacity was relatively similar to the original (Figure 1), with a Spearman's Rho of 0.7757072 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
 There were a lot more areas where the reproduction underestimated adaptive capacity than overestimated (Figure 2, Figure 3).